American Radiator Company: Foundation

+The company was listed on the New York Stock Exchange in November 1920.

+In 1923 a 600tpd blast furnace plant in North Tonawanda was acquired from the Donner Steel Company.

 The American Radiator Building was constructed in New York in 1924.
 In the 1920s the company added several manufacturing plants in the US, as well as expanding a distribution network.

 Successor

 In 1929, the Standard Sanitary Manufacturing Company consolidated with the American Radiator Company to form the American Radiator and Standard Sanitary Corporation, which evolved in 1967 into today's American Standard Companies.

 European subsidiaries

 In 1894, following the Panic of 1893 and the consequent fall in demand for its products the company began investigating the potential of Europe as a market, and a sales branch was opened in London.
 In 1897, the company began investigating manufacturing in Europe, specifically France and Germany, countries with high trade tariffs; a branch was opened in Hamburg, which assembled and machine finished cast radiator parts shipped in knock down form.
 In 1898, the company acquired the established plant of Louis Courtot, in Dôle, France (Dole, Jura) forming the Compagnie Nationale de Radiateurs.
 In 1901, the company made the decision to establish a manufacturing plant in Germany, a site was selected in Schönebeck.
 Both establishments proved successful and in 1905 the company began planning for a factory in England, and a site was selected in Hull.

 By 1906, the European operations were so successful that on one occasion profits generated exceeded those from the company's American operations.
 Much of the profit was re-invested in expansion, and the construction of new factories was initiated in Italy (1910, opened 1911) and Austria (1912, opened by 1914).

 During World War I the plant became in involved in war work: the Dôle plant was requisitioned by the French state, and manufactured shells; the German, Italian, and Austrian plants were also involved in producing munitions for their respective states; the English plant agreed to supply Belgium with hand-grenades, and also undertook contracts for the British state.

 The European operations were incorporated into the American Radiator and Standard Sanitary Corporation in 1929, forming the basis of that company's international operations.